D'Andre Swift, Georgia Beat Benny Snell Jr., Kentucky 34-17 to Clinch SEC East

 Georgia did most of its offensive damage on the ground, as D'Andre Swift rushed for 156 yards and two touchdowns, and Elijah Holyfield added 115 yards and a score.

 Quarterback Jake Fromm wasn't called upon much, but he played a clean game and finished with 113 yards, one touchdown and no interceptions on 14-of-20 passing.

-Fromm did lose a pair of fumbles, though, which led freshman quarterback to get Justin Fields some snaps in running situations.
+Fromm did lose a pair of fumbles, though, which caused freshman quarterback Justin Fields to get some snaps in running situations.

-The Bulldogs scored a touchdown on their first possession and carried a 14-3 lead into halftime before putting Kentucky away with big running plays in the second half.
+The Bulldogs scored a touchdown on their first possession and carried a 14-3 lead into halftime before they put the Wildcats away with big running plays in the second half.
 That included Swift's 83-yard, third-quarter touchdown run:

 Purdue Football's No. 1 Fan Is Inspiring the Team